 The Accounts advised by the Advisers accommodate a variety of investment goals and risk tolerances - from capital appreciation (with more growth-oriented strategies) to capital preservation (with fixed-income strategies).
 In seeking to achieve an Account's specific investment objectives, each portfolio emphasizes different strategies and invests in different types of securities.
 The Advisers do not typically seek to recommend a particular type of security to a client.
-The following describes the specific methods of analysis and investment strategies of FAS.
-For more information about the specific methods of analysis and investment strategies of another Adviser, please see that Adviser's brochure.
+The following describes the specific methods of analysis and investment strategies of FTIML other than for its SMA Program clients.
+For more information about the specific methods of analysis and investment strategies of another Adviser or for FTIML's SMA Program clients, please see that Adviser's brochure or FTIML's SMA Program Brochure, as applicable.